 Wander in Thamel

-While Thamel may not be a great cultural introduction to Nepal, the narrow prayer flag-lined streets with outfitting shops, made us excited feel like we were in the gateway to the mountains.
-The low hanging electrical wires along the streets somehow seem exotic and a million miles away from home.
+While Thamel may not be a great cultural introduction to Nepal, the narrow prayer flag-lined streets with outfitting shops, made us feel like we were in the gateway to the mountains.
+The low hanging electrical wires along the streets somehow seemed exotic and a million miles away from home.

 Old City to Durbar Square DIY Walking Tour

 Our Nepal guidebook had a walking tour that went from Thamel, through the Old City to Durbar Square.
 This was a great way to learn about the history of Kathmandu and it was our first time really experiencing Buddhist stupas and prayer wheels.
 Once you get outside of Thamel, you have the opportunity to observe local life and soak in the real Kathmandu.